 Technology Expands Preconception Care Access to Reduce Disparities

-Despite decades of attention, health disparities in birth outcomes persist for black and African American women, who are more than two times as likely as white women to deliver a low birth weight infant.
+Despite decades of attention, health disparities in birth outcomes persist for Black and African American women, who are more than two times as likely as white women to deliver a low birth weight infant.
 Intervention studies in prenatal care have not been shown to lessen persistent disparities in birth outcomes, and interventions once a young woman is already pregnant may be too little, too late.

-This makes preconception care an ideal time to address problematic health disparities — such as black women’s higher rates of hypertension, diabetes, obesity, and stress — and help women resolve their risks before a pregnancy.
+This makes preconception care an ideal time to address problematic health disparities — such as Black women’s higher rates of hypertension, diabetes, obesity, and stress — and help women resolve their risks before a pregnancy.

 Only modest progress has been made in implementing what is known about preconception care, and little has been done to translate this knowledge into health delivery systems.
-Additionally, some women may need more guidance in their preconception care than the average twenty-minute doctor’s appointment affords.
+Additionally, some women may need more guidance in their preconception care than the average 20-minute doctor’s appointment affords.

 But technology may serve as a way to address these issues with preconception care.
 One such innovation is Gabby, an animated character delivered online via computer or tablet through a link provided by a physician.
 Gabby is designed to be engaging, empathetic, culturally competent, and extremely knowledgeable in preconception care.
-She can identify health risks in young African-American women and help them successfully resolve those risks before they become pregnant.
+She can identify health risks in young Black women and help them successfully resolve those risks before they become pregnant.

-“Essentially, healthy women are more likely to have healthy babies,” explained Gabby’s lead researcher Brian Jack, MD of Boston Medical Center (BMC).
+“Essentially, healthy women are more likely to have healthy babies,” explained Gabby’s lead researcher Brian Jack, MD, of Boston Medical Center (BMC).

-Addressing disparities in black women
+Addressing disparities in Black women